-MKTG 6110 (3) Market Research A distinctive marketing perspective on strategic management
+MKTG 6110 (3) Market Research

 A distinctive marketing perspective on strategic management issues, building on the functional foundations of marketing.
-The course covers the basic methods of analysis such as life cycle, experience curves, Profit Impact on Market Strategies (PIMS), portfolio models, and decisions support systems that help support the strategic planning process.
+The course covers the basic methods of analysis such as life cycle, experience curves, profit impact on market strategies (PIMS), portfolio models, and decisions support systems that help support the strategic planning process.